deephaven/vscode-deephaven/README.md

 ## Installation

+TODO: Document marketplace instructions.

+> Note: There are some `vscode` bugs that cause some flakiness with the `run` button. vscode `v90` introduced an optional `workbench.editor.alwaysShowEditorActions` setting.
+Setting this to `true` improves the experience here.
+Namely the run button will not disappear when running commands or selecting its dropdown.
+See https://github.com/deephaven/vscode-deephaven/issues/1 for more details.

+### Installation from .VSIX

-This extension is not yet published to the marketplace, but you can install a `.vsix` directly.
+This extension can also be installed directly from a `.vsix`.
 To get a `.vsix`, you can either:

 Download one from the [releases/](releases/) folder.